PhelanDev/PhelanDev/README.md

 * Develop embedded firmware for STM32
 * Deepen my understanding of the ROS 2 ecosystem
-* Explore localization and SLAM
+* Explore localization, mapping, and SLAM
 * Deploy lightweight AI models on embedded systems

 ---